tigertiger/language-suggester/README.md

 ## Description

 _This webform allows users to input basic information about their day to day lifestyle and returns a suggestion of which programming language they should learn.

-{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+This form is for entertainment purposes only, and is not recommended as a way to make a serious decision._

 ## Setup/Installation Requirements